Last Updated on 9/3/2020

 The coronavirus outbreak has put the breaks on many travelers plans to visit other destinations.
 Not only are airlines canceling flights, but governments are mandating travel bans on international and even domestic travel in some areas.
 During these often adverse outcomes, you might find yourself with some extra time to spare.
-Although travel might be out of the question for now, that doesn’t mean you can’t plan future travel!
+Although travel might be out of the question for now, that doesn’t mean you can’t plan for the future!

 As you begin to warm up to the idea of possibly traveling later this year and beyond, we’re here to give you the best tips on planning your vacation ideas during lockdown If you need some inspiration, these ideas are sure to fuel your wanderlust for future travel:

-Even though the summer is peak travel season and you might not be able to travel much, there are still plenty of fantastic vacation (international and domestic) spots to visit this fall and winter!
+Even though the summer is peak tourist season and you might not be able to travel much, there are still plenty of fantastic vacation (international and domestic) spots to visit this fall and winter!

 Where are the Best Places for Fall Travel?

 You can find the best fall foliage drives around the world in places like Japan, New Brunswick, or even Slovenia.
 For other drives closer to home, try visiting the Olympic Peninsula, the Ozarks, and Lake Placid.
 As the leaves change colors, gorgeous views open up.

 Autumn offers its own perks while traveling internationally and domestically.
 There are often less crowds, better deals, and mild weather –it’s a recipe for the best vacation!
 So why not rent a car and take a drive around to soak up all the beautiful hues?

 Where are the Best Places for Winter Travel?